 These bruschetta are brushed with basil-infused olive oil on both sides before being topped with fresh cherry tomatoes and baked in the oven.
 The oil not only adds additional basil flavor but also helps the baguette bake up really crispy.

-How to make basil-infused olive oil:
+How to make basil-infused olive oil (overview with photos):

-Step 4.
-Strain the mix through a sieve and let cool.
+- Strain the mix through a sieve and let cool.

 You can either discard the basil puree in the strainer or you can mince a garlic clove and mix it along with a bit of salt into the puree and spread it on a piece of toast for a quick snack.